hipuranyhou/macfand/README.md

 Use to run macfand as daemon.
 In daemon mode, syslog is used for all messages (stdout and stderr otherwise) and pid file is located at `/run/macfand.pid`.

+#### Verbose
+`--verbose` or `-v`

+Use to enable verbose mode producing a lot of output.
+Not recommended when using syslog.

 #### Poll time
 `--poll=NUM` or `-p NUM`

-Use to set how often temperature is checked and fans are adjusted. **Must be whole number bigger than 0.**
+Use to set how often temperature is checked and fans are adjusted. **Must be a whole number bigger >= 1.**

 #### Low temp
 `--low=NUM` or `-l NUM`

-Use to set temperature under which fans run on min speed. **Must be a whole number bigger than 0.**
+Use to set temperature under which fans run on min speed. **Must be a whole number >= 1.**

 #### High temp
 `--high=NUM` or `-h NUM`

-Use to set temperature over which fans will start to slowly ramp up. **Must be a whole number bigger than 29.**
+Use to set temperature over which fans will start to slowly ramp up. **Must be a whole number >= 30.**

-#### Verbose
+#### Log type
-*Verbose mode will be added.*
+`--type=NUM/PATH` or `-t NUM/PATH`

+Use to set logger to be used.
+0 for std, 1 for syslog.
+Any other value will be used as log file path and logging to this file will be used.